VerdantFox/blog_posts/posts/0015_async_python/async_python.md

 2000014.0, 2000015.0, 2000016.0, 2000017.0, 2000018.0, 2000019.0, 2000020.0]
 ```

-And a video of the code run in real time, with color, alongside my task manager:
+And a video of the code run in real time, with color, alongside my task manager (a little slower than the above data for the recording):

-15_CPU_BOUND_MULTIPROCESSING
+19_CPU_BOUND_MULTIPROCESSING_VIDEO_MEDIA

 This time you can can see that all four of my **CPU cores** are fully utilized and the script runs a little over 3X as fast which is in line with my expectations.
 We could expect maybe 4X as fast for 4 **CPU cores**, minus some speed for the tasks that aren't run in tasks and the overhead.